 Since the Bundestag election is due in 4 months, the character of the traditional event was even more of an election campaign event than one is used to from the meeting of representatives of the people anyway.
 I think it's a good thing, because bioenergy can currently use every passionate commitment!
 Secondly, it was a very fair campaign, which has largely served the bioenergy debate.
 While I was last parliamentary evening on bioenergy somewhat disappointed by the often very careful comments (Exception: Hans-Josef Fell!) the member of the Bundestag, my impression of this year makes me much more optimistic.

-"Without bioenergy we would have a 4.8 percent share of renewable energies in final energy consumption in Germany and with it we have 12.3 percent."
+"Without bioenergy we would have a share of 4.8 percent of renewable energies in final energy consumption in Germany and with it we have 12.3 percent."

 Helmut Lamp, CEO of the BBE

 The following 5 members of the Bundestag were present this year and expressed their opinion on bioenergy in the electricity market: